-Taylor is a member of the American Association for Justice, the Association of Business Trial Lawyers, Consumer Attorneys Association of Los Angeles, Consumer Attorneys of California and Member of the Board of Governors for The Consumer Attorneys Association of Los Angeles (“CAALA”).
-Taylor has served for several years as co-chair of the annual Las Vegas CAALA convention which involves compiling topics, securing speakers and moderating numerous MCLE sessions.
-Taylor is also on both the education committee and the new-member outreach committee.
-She is also a member of the State Bar of California as well as admitted to the U.S. District Court Central District of California.
-She has also made the 2018 Super Lawyers Southern California Rising Stars Top 50 women & Top 100 lists.
+Ms. Rayfield has made the Super Lawyers Southern California Rising Stars list for several consecutive years.
+Most recently, Super Lawyers included Ms. Rayfield on the list of 2018’s Rising Stars, Top 50 Women & Top 100.
+She is a member of the American Association for Justice, the Association of Business Trial Lawyers, Consumer Attorneys Association of Los Angeles, Consumer Attorneys of California and has been a member of the Board of Governors for The Consumer Attorneys Association of Los Angeles (CAALA) since 2014.
+Ms. Rayfield is on both the education committee and the new-member outreach committee for CAALA.
+She is also a member of the State Bar of California and has been admitted to both the U.S. District Court Central District of California, and the American Board of Trial Advocates.

 The LA Daily Journal profiled GB&W’s Taylor Rayfield

 Taylor explains how her passion for beach volleyball helps make her a better trial lawyer (Read More)